patrick-sharp/ostep-projects/initial-xv6/notes.md

-c continue (run until breakpoint) n next (step over a function call) s step (step into a function call) finish fin (step out of a function call) print \<var\> (print the value of the variable \<var\>) ptype \<var\> (print the type of the variable \<var\>) frame (print the current line and what function/file it's in)
+c continue (run until breakpoint) n next (step over a function call) s step (step into a function call) ni next machine instruction (step over a function call) si step machine instruction (step into a function call) finish fin (step out of a function call) print \<var\> (print the value of the variable \<var\>) ptype \<var\> (print the type of the variable \<var\>) frame (print the current line and what function/file it's in) layout asm (switch to view where the current asm instruction + context is shown above the cli)

 # Useful things to look at in gdb